Richel325/Gamezeum/README.md

 ##Mock App Store Review
 From Richel Cuyler:
-" I love how fun and easy this app makes learning about art!
+"I love how fun and easy this app makes learning about art!
 I believe that museum-goers, both young and old, will enjoy quizzing themselves on what they know about the art in the museum.
 I hope to be able to see objects and collections from other museums from around the world on the app in the future!"